 👩🍳 Preparing the Smoker

 It doesn't matter what type of smoker you use for this recipe.
 The smoke time and methods will be the same.
-But for this post, I'm going to tell you how to prepare a charcoal and propane gas smoker, as well as a pellet smoker.
+But depending on the type of smoker you use will depend on how you prep it.

 📋 Step-By-Step Recipe Instructions

-Prepare the smoker and preheat until the internal temperature reaches 225°F. Place the meat directly on the smoker grates.
+Step 6: When the smoker has preheated to 225°F, put the meat directly on the smoker grates.
 Close the lid and smoke the meat for 1 hour.

-Once an hour has passed, open the smoker lid and baste on your favorite easy bbq sauce recipe to both sides of the meat.
-This is the point in the smoking process when I insert the digital thermometer and start monitoring the internal temperature.
+Step 7: Open the smoker lid and using a basting brush, lather on a savory and flavorful barbecue sauce to both sides of the meat.
+This is the point in the smoking process when I insert the digital meat thermometer and start monitoring the internal temperature.

 Smoking it at 225°F will take about 2 hours to smoke.
 On average, it takes about 40 minutes to smoke per pound.